Ocular Migraines: The Headache No One Talks About

 If you have a migraine with aura, you’ll “see” the symptoms before feeling any head pain.
 This may be wavy, zigzag, or shimmering lines or a blind spot in one area of your vision for about 15 to 20 minutes.
 (They normally do not last beyond an hour.)
 About 20 to 30 minutes after the aura disappears, your headache may start, says Dr. Wall.

 Why do they happen?

 While 12 percent of the American population reports getting migraines, a smaller number experience auras.
-An aura is similar to an electrical wave that affects the areas of your brain that process visual information, says the Mayo Clinic.
-Periods of brain excitement followed by a depression in activity is believed to be responsible for setting off an aura, explains Dr. Wall.
+An aura is a visual disturbance that comes with migraines.
+Periods of brain excitement followed by a drop in activity is believed to be responsible for setting off an aura, explains Dr. Wall.
 (Find out the common causes of migraines.)